 © 2025 Copyright held by the owner/author(s).
 Publication rights licensed to ACM.
-ACM ISBN 978-1-4503-XXXX-X/18/06
+ACM ISBN 978-1-4503-XXXX-X/18/06 has established trust and safety initiatives, like its Transparency and Accountability Center [26], there is still limited independent research on what political content exists on TikTok, one of the world's largest social media platforms.

 We present a novel study that takes a user-centered view of what political content people see on TikTok.
-We conduct a survey with 368 TikTok users based in the U.S., asking questions about participants' interest in politics and how they engage with political content on TikTok.
-We combine these survey responses with data collected by our custom browser extension, which collects a portion of participants' real TikTok feeds, along with their annotations of whether each video they view in their personalized feed is political, in their own perception.
+We conduct a survey with 358 TikTok users based in the U.S., asking questions about participants' interest in politics and how they engage with political content on TikTok.
+We combine these survey responses with data collected by our custom browser extension, that collects a portion of participants' real TikTok feeds, along with their annotations of whether each video they view in their logged-in feed is political, in their own perceptions.
 We use this data to ask: 1) What kinds of content on the platform do TikTok users perceive to be political?
 2) What specific TikTok videos do users perceive to be political, and what are their characteristics?
 To answer these questions, we hand-code participant descriptions of the political content they encounter on TikTok and develop a taxonomy of political topics.
-We apply this taxonomy to code participant annotations of political videos encountered on their feed, as well as the videos' transcripts.
+We apply this taxonomy to code participant annotations of political videos encountered on their feed, as well as the video transcripts.